Alice Marie Johnson: Memoir and activism

 Since her release, Johnson has become an advocate for criminal justice reform in the United States, often invoking her personal experience.
 The month after her release, in July 2018, she called for an end to mandatory sentencing.
 In September 2019, she met with Governor Bill Lee of Tennessee to promote greater access to expungement and prisoner education and reduction in barriers to reentry, and to express concerns about the cash bail system.

 Johnson also advocates for the inclusion of female voices in the conversation around criminal justice reform.
 Ahead of International Women's Day 2019, UN Women featured her as part of its "Courage to Question" series.

 In May 2019, memoirs written by Johnson with Nancy French, entitled After Life: My Journey From Incarceration To Freedom, were published by HarperCollins, with a foreword written by Kim Kardashian.

 In 2020, Lyn Ulbricht wrote that Johnson had signed in support of clemency for her son Ross from the outgoing president, Donald Trump.

 Pardon Czar

 Trump, in his second presidential term, appointed Johnson in February 2025 for a role as "Pardon Czar" where she would recommend other prisoners for clemency.
 Johnson became the first person to ever hold this position.
 In this newly-created position, Johnson has been tasked with identifying candidates for a pardon who have "been victims of lawfare."

-In March 2025, Carlos Watson thanked Johnson for her role in securing a pardon hours before reporting to prison.
+In March 2025, Carlos Watson thanked Johnson for her role in securing a commutation of his sentence hours before reporting to prison.

 In May 2025, Johnson defended her work related to the pardons of Julie Chrisley and Todd Chrisley, claiming the two were victims of "a weaponized justice system."
-She was also involved in the commutation of Larry Hoover's sentence.
+She was also involved in the commutation of Larry Hoover's federal sentence.